In today's article, I will talk about the following:

 • On the other hand, I avoid taking the lead on projects that need creative or out-of-the-box thinking.
 In the rare case where I lead such projects, I ensure I have people on the team with complementary skill sets who can fill the gap by innovating on behalf of the group.

 Playing on my strengths has allowed me to create impact and quickly grow through the ranks.
-It has also helped me stay motivated and happy throughout my journey.
-And it is the happiness that is the biggest reason for my success.
+It has also helped me stay motivated and happy throughout my journey, and happiness is the biggest reason for my success.

 You can use a simple 3-step process: